simphotonics/benchmark_runner/README.md

-Note: When exporting benchmark scores to a file and the emitter output is colorized, it is recommended to use the option `--no-color`, to avoid spurious characters due to the use of Ansi modifiers.
+Note: When exporting benchmark scores to a file and the emitter output is colorized, it is recommended to use the option `--isMonochrome`, to avoid spurious characters due to the use of Ansi modifiers.

 Since version 0.2.0, the functions [`benchmark`][benchmark] and